fogus/spiel/wurfelspiel/pentwr/README.markdown

   - If the die belongs to the placing player then the second face must be the smallest face on the perpendicular edge.

+For example, if a player wishes to place a die showing a `6` on a corner space then the `6` must show on one side and the `1`, since it's the smallest perpendicular value, must show on the other pyramid side.

   - if it's your opponent's die then one must be the largest face on the perpendicular edge